kanad1323/Agentic-AI/readme.md

   - Check Wikipedia.
   - Search the internet.
 - **Agentic Action:**
-  - The chatbot does not just stop at finding information, but it shows AI performing tasks, not just providing information.
+  - The chatbot does not just stop at finding information, but it also performs actions in your behalf.
-  - The [chatbot creates issues in Github](https://github.com/kanad1323/agentic-ai-output/issues) with the answers it comes up with.
+  - The [chatbot creates issues in Github](https://github.com/kanad1323/agentic-ai-output/issues) based on the interactions it had with you and the instructions you gave.

 ## Examples of Agentic AI Concepts